 This article is about the 5th P in Marketing: People.
-We believe that a successful company depends, first of all, on its leader.
-However, this leader cannot be self-appointed, s/he becomes a leader because there are individuals who decide that part of their path is to follow the direction of the leader.
+We believe that a successful company depends, first, on its leader.
+However, this leader cannot be self-appointed, s/he becomes a leader because there are individuals who decide that part of their path is to follow the leader’s direction.

-HR represent part of the capital of the company, an investment that brings many benefits.
-The abilities, experience and knowledge of each employee contribute to the growth and development of the company.
-Talented people can bring a added value to the enterprise..
+HR represents part of the capital of the company, an investment that brings many benefits.
+The abilities, experience, and knowledge of each employee contribute to the growth and development of the company.
+Talented people can get added value to the enterprise.

-Briefly, the value of human resources consist of:
+Briefly, the value of human resources consists of: